How to Grow Cilantro

 Cilantro’s shiny seeds resemble small green peppercorns.
 The clean, strong citrus taste of the unripened seeds is a natural breath freshener.
 Sprinkle them over salads, poached salmon, or grilled fish for a surprising burst of flavor.
 The seeds—known as coriander—ripen to a toasty brown, mellowing in flavor.
 They are renowned for their bittersweet bite in spice blends and baked goods, and I always add them to homemade chicken and beef stock.

 Harvest the coriander seeds before they dry out in the hot sun by hanging the long stems of the plant upside down in a paper bag in a dark, well-ventilated room.
 The seeds will fall off their stems when shaken.
-They should be stored in an airtight jar because weevils are fond of them.
+They should be stored in an airtight jar to protect them from weevils.

 Once cilantro has made a home for itself in your garden, it willingly reseeds, offering fragrance, flavor, and flowers.
 The perfumy orange-peel essence of coriander seeds has international appeal.
-The seeds flavor European pastries and breads, liqueurs, gin, and middle-eastern coffee.
-They are an essential ingredient in Indian curry pastes and powders, southwestern chili powder blends, and pickling spices.
+The seeds flavor European pastries and bread, liqueurs, gin, and Middle Eastern coffee.
+They are an essential ingredient in Indian curry pastes and powders, Southwestern chili powder blends, and pickling spices.
 And through the centuries, coriander has been renowned as an aphrodisiac.
-But does anyone need yet another reason to grow this intriguing herb?
+Does anyone need yet another reason to grow this intriguing herb?

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.